 With the power of PagerDuty data, we were able to set up a system to reward those who responded to incidents.

 From time to time, an on-call engineer ends up skipping calls or notoriously missing calls for high urgency incidents.
-This not only brings down the team’s effectiveness, it also ends up forcing the accountable members of the team to shoulder more of the burden.
+This not only brings down the team’s effectiveness, but it also ends up forcing the accountable members of the team to shoulder more of the burden.
 By analyzing user-centric incident management analytics, we were able to quickly discover which team members not only acknowledge and respond to incidents but the percentage of team members that participated and executed their duties during a particular time period.
-Of course the opposite is true as well, but we choose to lead by positive example.
+Of course, the opposite is true as well, but we choose to lead by positive example.

 If you open up the data to your team, it can be used for self-policing as well.
 For example, if a user is exhibiting high percentages of escalations based on no activity or “timeout escalations,” this visibility can help the team proactively take the right measures to tighten effectiveness before it causes an incident response problem that could affect SLA.